×

 What do expats find most challenging?

 "Many stores not being open in the evenings.
-All shopping, other than grocery, needs to be done on the weekend or during the workday," explained one expat living in Hereford.
+All shopping, other than grocery, needs to be done on the weekend or during the workday," said one person in Hereford.

 View More Answers